 - Eyeglasses: This is the most common and simplest solution.
 Reading glasses, bifocals, trifocals, and modern lenses are all wonderful alternatives.

-- Refractive Lens Exchange (RLE): This process replaces your natural lens with an artificial intraocular lens (IOL).
 This is a more permanent solution, and some IOLs can correct for both near and far vision.
-The fee for presbyopia surgical treatment varies widely, depending on the form of technique, the healthcare professional’s price, and your region.
+The price of presbyopia surgery differs greatly.
+It depends on the technique used, the doctor’s fee, and where you live.
 It can range from some thousand greenbacks to a good deal extra, consistent with the eye.

 What Happens If Presbyopia Is Left Untreated?